 Types of Child Care

-There are several types of care available to meet the needs of families.
+There are several types of care available to meet the needs of you and your family.

 Family Child Care Homes

-Offer a home-like atmosphere with a ratio of one caregiver to maximum of six children, including the provider’s own, under the age of six.
+Offer a home-like atmosphere with a ratio of one caregiver to maximum of six children, including the provider’s own, under the age of 6.

 Group Child Care Homes

-Are settings where two adults provide care for a maximum of 12 children, including the provider’s own, under the age of six.
+Are settings where two adults provide care for a maximum of 12 children, including the provider’s own, under the age of 6.
 Care is often, but not always, provided in a private home.